CESARKODIAK/commands/DOSSIER.md

 * Execution *
 -------------
 These seem like many steps to be done!
-The complexity of the task demanded that we first introduced these features in an existing language: Ruby.
-This dust in fact appear like a feasible intermediate step.
+The complexity of the task demanded that we first introduced these features in an existing language: Ruby

 To summarize the requested features:
 A personnel and general object graph with attached methods.
-A semantic event system, with a simple syntax to connect with listeners: once(<enent>) do <block> end
+A semantic event system, with a simple syntax to connect with listeners: once(<enent>) do <block> end Ruby's extendable objects and classes provide the perfect playground for English script However one must not be tempted to rely on rubies runtime too heavily early on, because it would make it difficult later to compile the script to JVM byte code.
+(Appropriate equivalent to the method_missing hook in java: proxies?
+But hard link functions on compile time whenever possible!)

 * Difficulties *
 ----------------